 6. Dynamic Subtitles and Accessibility

 The consumption of silent video has exploded.
-On public transport, at work, or in any environment, people watch without audio.
+On the go, at work, or in any environment, people watch without audio.
 Therefore, automatic, dynamic, and stylized subtitles have become part of the “basic package” for engagement.
-In addition to expanding reach, they improve understanding and retention.
+Besides expanding reach, they improve comprehension and retention.

-• They are editable, allowing for highlights or emojis to be included.
+- They are editable, allowing highlights or emojis to be inserted.

-By using tools that create automatic subtitles, like VDClip, the creator saves time and also enhances the video’s reach, making it accessible to people with hearing impairments or those who prefer to consume content in silent environments.
+By using tools that create automatic subtitles, like VDClip, the creator saves time and increases the video reach, making it accessible for people with hearing impairments or those who prefer consuming content in silent environments.

 Subtitles are not just a complement: they make the video indispensable even without sound.